 “So much of painting is prefaced with thinking, letting the mind wander over things, and yet you cannot control what you return to, what your eye is drawn to, or what your unconscious offers up.”

 Education: City and Guilds of London Art School; Canterbury Christ Church University.

 Nancy Cadogan is a British artist based in Northamptonshire, UK.
-Since 2005 she has been exhibiting her work globally, with shows in London, Oslo, Miami, New York and Southampton, USA.
+She has been exhibiting her work globally since 2005 with shows in London, Oslo, Miami, New York and Southampton, USA.
 Her work features in some of the world’s most important private collections.

-Nancy is the daughter of leading archeologist Gerald Cadogan, renowned for his work in Crete and Cyprus, and a writer mother.
+Nancy is the daughter of leading archeologist Gerald Cadogan, renowned for his work in Crete and Cyprus, and author Lucy Cadogan.
 As a young child, the family led a peripatetic life travelling across America and Europe for her father’s work before settling in Northamptonshire.
 She completed her studies at The City and Guilds of London Art School and Canterbury Christ Church University before returning to New York.
-She shared a studio in the Starrett-Lehigh Building with artist Franco Ciarlo before landing two solo shows at Frost & Reed, New York.
+There she shared a studio in the Starrett-Lehigh Building with artist Franco Ciarlo before landing two solo shows at Frost & Reed, New York.

 Nancy Cadogan continues to live and work in Northamptonshire, England.